tmo1/sms-ie/README.md

 ## Usage

  - Import or export messages, call log, or contacts: Click the respective button, then select an import or export source or destination.

  - Wipe messages: Click the `Wipe Messages` button, then confirm by pressing the `Wipe` button in the pop-up dialog box.

 These operations may take some time for large numbers of messages, calls, or contacts.
 The app will report the total number of SMS and MMS messages, calls, or contacts imported or exported, and the elapsed time, upon successful conclusion.

 By default, binary MMS data (such as images and videos) are exported.
-The user can choose to exclude them, which will often result in a file that is much smaller and more easily browsable by humans.
-(The setting is currently ignored on import.)
+The user can choose to exclude them, which will often result in a much smaller ZIP file.

+Note that upon import or wipe, message apps present on the system may not immediately correctly reflect the new state of the message database due to app caching and / or local storage.
+This can be resolved by clearing such cache and storage, e.g. `Settings / Apps / Messaging / Storage & cache / Clear storage | Clear cache`.

 ### Scheduled Export